dfurle/HitWarrior/README.md

   - used to generate the datafile from `recoTracks.txt` which wasn't pushed to the github
 - `tb_files/data_converter.ipynb`
   - plots and prints of various tests after running the kernel
+- `nnscore_network/training.ipynb`
+  - retrain the nnscore network, hls4ml seems a bit broken with latest version of keras

+## Problems

+- nnscore network currently takes up 120% DSP - figure out why or how to reduce